Your Guide to Starry Nights

 Everything You Need to Know about SF Ballet at Stanford this Summer

-Live music for 7 for Eight, set to music by J.S.
-Bach, and In the Night, danced to Chopin nocturnes, will be performed by musicians from the Grammy Award–winning San Francisco Ballet Orchestra under the direction of Martin West.
+Live music for Violin Concerto, Swan Lake, Cinderella, Tchaikovsky Pas de Deux, and MADCAP will be performed by musicians from the Grammy Award–winning San Francisco Ballet Orchestra under the direction of Martin West.

 Performances are held at the Frost Amphitheater, an outdoor venue on Stanford University’s beautiful campus.
-Frost provides the best of both worlds—an incredible outdoor theater where you can watch beautiful ballet and enjoy snacks al fresco, AND one that is accessible from public transport.
+Frost provides the best of both worlds—an incredible open-air theater where you can watch beautiful ballet and enjoy snacks or a picnic al fresco, AND one that is accessible from public transport.
 Frost also has free parking.
 There is no guarantee that there will be free parking spots available.

 Tickets begin at $40.